If you thought layering only applied to your fall wardrobe, we've got to talk.

 First, let's think about what each product does for our skin.
 Then, you can follow this simple reminder, and Ta-Da!
 Your skincare routine becomes a no-brainer.

 Always start your skincare routine as a bare-faced beauty.
 If you have makeup on, we suggest taking it off with makeup remover or cleansing balm to really ensure your pores get the full treatment.
-Once your hair is pulled back and you’re ready to go, the first step is always to cleanse your face - both morning or night.
-After cleansing, try testing a toner to remove residue and restore balance to your skin.
+Once your hair is pulled back and you’re ready to go, the first step is always to cleanse your face - both morning and night.

 Next, you’ll want to apply serums with active ingredients to treat the surface of your skin (for example - peptides, hyaluronic acid, vitamins C and E, and many more).
 Plus, haven’t you always wanted to be someone who uses serums on a day-to-day basis?
 So sophisticated, so in-tune with what’s necessary.
 Think of serums to your skin as fertilizer to plants.
 They give your skin the nutrients it needs by providing targeted treatment to help your skin flourish.